Elections in Singapore: Contemporary political landscape

-The delineation of electoral boundaries is overseen by the Elections Department (ELD), which is part of the executive branch under the Prime Minister's Office (PMO), rather than an independent agency.
+The delineation of electoral boundaries is overseen by the ELD, which is part of the executive branch under the Prime Minister's Office (PMO), rather than an independent agency.
 The ELD does not publicly disclose detailed justifications for changes to electoral boundaries, citing general reasons such as population changes and the need to balance electorate sizes.
 This process has been criticised for a lack of transparency and perceived partisanship, particularly when constituencies with significant opposition support and narrow victories for the PAP, such as Cheng San GRC and Eunos GRC, were redrawn or dissolved in subsequent elections.
 Similarly, single-member constituencies (SMCs), like Bukit Batok SMC and Yuhua SMC, which saw close contests, were previously absorbed into GRCs, only to be later restored.

-Despite ongoing criticisms of electoral engineering, international observers such as Freedom House have assessed Singapore's elections as free from electoral fraud, including vote tampering or ballot rigging.
+Despite ongoing criticisms of electoral engineering, international observers such as Freedom House have assessed Singapore's elections as free from electoral fraud, with no vote tampering or ballot rigging.
 However, these elections are conducted within a tightly controlled political environment that raises broader concerns about electoral fairness.
 Civil rights monitors have highlighted systemic issues such as the lack of an independent elections commission, the significant influence of the ruling PAP over state institutions and restrictions on opposition activities.

 In particular, media bias is frequently cited, with mainstream media outlets such as Mediacorp and SPH Media Trust, which are owned or closely aligned with government-linked entities, providing disproportionately favorable coverage to the PAP.
 Opposition parties often face challenges in gaining equal airtime, and are subject to strict defamation and campaign finance laws, which critics argue are selectively enforced.
 These constraints, coupled with the PAP's longstanding dominance and its access to extensive state resources, create an uneven playing field.
 As a result, while elections are procedurally sound in terms of voting integrity, the broader political context limits genuine competition and hinders the development of a pluralistic democracy.